tanmay-bhat/tanmay-bhat.github.io/content/posts/argocd image updater.md

     3. `git-branch`: we’ll write back to the branch: **main**.
 3. `server`: we’re deploying this to the default cluster.
 4. `namespace`: the actual namespace in which the application will be deployed.
-5. path: the path of your helm chart inside the remote git repository.
+5. `path` : the path of your helm chart inside the remote git repository.
 6. `targetRevision`: the branch name to which argocd syncs apps.
 7. Since we’re using helm, I’m updating to use values from `values.yaml` file.
 8. `CreateNamespace`: if the mentioned namespace is not found, argocd will create it.